Clark County Health Data

 What is the life expectancy in Clark County?

-Life expectancy data for Clark County is currently being processed from CDC records.
+Life expectancy data for Clark County is not available in the current dataset.

 How does Clark County health compare to the Idaho average?